pteich/configstruct/README.md

 err := configstruct.Parse(&conf)
 if err != nil {...}

-// if you prefer ENV with precedence over cli than use option err := configstruct.Parse(&conf, configstruct.WithPrecedenceEnv()) if err != nil {...}
+// if you prefer env with precedence over cli than use option err := configstruct.Parse(&conf, configstruct.WithPrecedenceEnv()) if err != nil {...}

+// you can also use a special option for the default first cli, then env err := configstruct.Parse(&conf, configstruct.WithPrecedenceCli()) if err != nil {...}

 ```